doppelgrau/esp32-f9p-io-board/README.md

     - J5 - 5 pin PTSM header.
 Three ADS1115 inputs, 5V and GND for easy cabeling (e.g. linear potentiometer)
     - J7 - 4 pin header.
 I2C 5V logic level + GND and 5V
     - J8 - 4 pin header.
 I2C 3V3 logic level + GND and 3V3
     - J9, J10, J11 - 8 pin header.
-Socket for the F9P
+Socket for the simpleRTK2B F9P
     - J12 - 2x2 horizontal pin header.
 Used for jumpers to enable CAN termination and/or CAN TX
     - J13, J17 - qwiic connector.
 I2C 3V3
     - J14 - micro USB connector.
 Can power 5V and 3V3 part of the PCB.
-Electrical not isolated!
+Electricaly not isolated!
 Used for programming the ESP32
     - J15 - RJ45 ethernet connector
     - J16 - D-Sub connector (male).
 RS232
-    - J18 2 pin PTSM header.
+    - J18 - 2 pin PTSM header.
 CAN bus